Aviation Science (AVS)

 AVS 1013 Aviation Electric and Magnetic Fundamentals (3-1-3)

 Covers mathematical and physical concepts that are essential for cadets in the field of aviation.
 Basics of the following topics are covered: vibrations and waves motion, thermodynamics, electricity, magnetism, digitalization, and miniaturization.

 AVS 1023 Aviation Calculus (3-1-3)

 Presents the basic calculus concepts required for the student of aviation.
-Topics include differentiation and integration of algebraic functions; applications to velocity, acceleration, area curve sketching and computation of extreme values.
+Topics include differentiation and integration of algebraic functions; applications to velocity, acceleration, area, work done by a force, curve sketching and computation of extreme values.

 Prerequisites: LSM 1103

 This course is devoted to basic meteorological knowledge essential to understanding the effect of weather on flight.
 Student pilots study the structure of the atmosphere, temperature, pressure, wind, clouds, stability, air masses, fronts, thunderstorm.
 The course also includes lab activities designed to reinforce the theoretical concepts.

 A study of principles of flight fundamentals and theory at the technical level.
 This course includes history of flight, major aircraft components, basics of aerodynamics, aerodynamic lift, drag, stalling and high speed aerodynamics.